-Understanding the Maps: Key Factors that Influence the Resultsby Susan E. Little, DVM, PhD - Oklahoma State University, Stillwater, OK
+Understanding the Maps: Key Factors that Influence the Resultsby Heather Walden MS, PhD

 The CAPC Parasite Prevalence Maps are designed to show the proportion of pets tested which test positive for a given infection using available assays.
 This data is very useful to veterinarians and others trying to better understand the prevalence of parasites in a given practice area, but as with any survey, the results can be influenced by a number of factors, including the number of pets tested, the history of the pets prior to testing, the reason the pets were tested, and the assays used.
 Understanding each of these factors is critical to accurately interpreting the geographic distribution of these important disease agents.